tanermaddocks/PDP-JUL2024-TJS/terminal_app/readme.md

     - search_item: Used to filter through the items variable and then display one result.
     - delete_item: Used to filter through and remove a single item from the items variable.

-- **Stock class**: The stock class and its subclasses, Beer, Wine, Spirit and Mix, are all used to define and access dictionary items containted within the items variable in the Bar class.
+- **Stock class**: The stock class and its subclasses, Beer, Wine, Spirit and Mix, are all used to define and access dictionary items contained within the items variable in the Bar class.
 All of the methods in these classes are \__str__ and getter methods which serve to display or retrieve variable data.
 The variables used in the Stock class are as follows:
     - date: When the item is added.
     - code: A randomly generated item code.
     - name: The name of the item.